Volunteers

 How will volunteering benefit my child?

 Working at our swim meets saves the club and yourself a lot of money in registration costs.
 By hosting three good competitive opportunities at home we are saving each swimmer between $400.00 and $600.00 each season.
 Working a meet as an official gives you the best view of your child swimming.
 You will also get to know other swimmers and parents.
-Please see the Officials Training section under the "For Parents" tab to see officials training opportunities prior to meets.
+Please see the Officials section under the Resources tab to see officials training opportunities prior to meets.

 Will I still get to watch my child race?